10 Best Check Writers

 Capacity matters more than many buyers initially assume.
 If you print payroll or accounts payable in bulk, a 500- or 2500-sheet ream of three-to-a-page checks will keep your operation running without constant reordering.
 Look for standard letter-size stock that feeds reliably through laser or inkjet trays, and confirm whether your software expects the check at the top, middle, or bottom of the sheet.
 Using the wrong layout means reprinting and wasted paper.

 For low-volume users, a smaller pack of 250 sheets or a manual writing guide may be more practical.
 These take up little storage space and let you write one check at a time without booting up a printer.
-If you choose an electronic check writer machine, consider its physical footprint as well.
+If you choose an electronic check writer, consider its physical footprint as well.
 Most units are compact enough for a desk corner, but verify you have clearance for the paper path and any required power adapter.

 Feature Tradeoffs

 Electronic check writers and check paper serve different needs, so think about which features actually matter for your situation.
 Machines with 12- or 16-digit displays and multi-currency modes suit businesses that handle international transactions or large invoice amounts.
-Embossed printing, found on traditional electric writers, creates a physical impression that is difficult to alter, adding a layer of security that ink alone cannot match.
-On the downside, mechanical machines typically print one check at a time and require manual entry, which slows down high-volume batches.
+Embossed printing creates a physical impression that is difficult to alter, adding a layer of security that ink alone cannot match.
+The tradeoff is that mechanical machines typically print one check at a time and require manual entry, which slows down high-volume batches.

 Writing guides occupy a middle ground.
 They do not print or emboss anything; they simply keep your handwriting straight and legible.
 For individuals who prefer manual checks or need to write them away from the office, a guide is inexpensive and never needs ink or toner.